 #10.
 Lords of the Land

 Often times, expats in Korea are responsible for communicating with their landlord if there are any problems with their housing.
 However, a large majority of the landlords are from the older generation and don’t’ speak much English.
 Imagine, the first heat wave comes into Korea, and you reach for the air conditioner remote control for an icy blast of air to cool you down.
 As you step towards the air duct mounted face level on the wall, you feel as though you accidentally pointed a hair dryer at your face.
-Normally you would call your Korean friend to help you make the call to the landlord to get the air conditioning repaired, but he is on vacation in the Philippines.
+Normally you would call your Korean friend and ask them to help you make the call to the landlord to get the air conditioning repaired, but he is on vacation in the Philippines.
 Your choices include sweating it out your personal sauna for the next few days or camping out at the nearest Starbucks.
 However, you made the decision to study Korean, so you call the landlord yourself, request the repair, and are sipping a mojito in your refreshing arctic apartment by the time you get to #2 on this list.

 #9.
 Mega Messaging